 2022: Open Gardens

-We will have around 25 gardens open, with a wide range of sizes and styles, including some which were not open last year.
-There are hidden gardens behind historic buildings, larger gardens leading down to the river Brett, and more recent gardens among the houses that have grown up around the historic town centre.
+There were around 25 gardens open, with a wide range of sizes and styles, including some which were not open last year.
+There were hidden gardens behind historic buildings, larger gardens leading down to the river Brett, and more recent gardens among the houses that have grown up around the historic town centre.
 Some gardens are mature and well-established, others have been more recently laid out.
-We will put the list of gardens here later in the year.
+Some photos taken in Hidden Gardens open on June 11th are here.